Agent Architecture / Foundation

 Thesis

-Gemini Remy: Powered by 3.2 Flash Thinking (Google Is Hiding It) teaches a practical agent architecture move: This video walks through three rumored coding-AI developments: Google's 'Remy' agentic mode powered by routing to three 3.2 Flash Thinking variants, OpenAI Codex's new 'ultra fast' latency tier, and a ChatGPT mobile remote-control feature for Codex, plus a Gemini Omni video model leak.
+Gemini Remy: Powered by 3.2 Flash Thinking (Google Is Hiding It) teaches a practical coding-agent workflow move: This video walks through three rumored coding-AI developments: Google's 'Remy' agentic mode powered by routing to three 3.2 Flash Thinking variants, OpenAI Codex's new 'ultra fast' latency tier, and a ChatGPT mobile remote-control feature for Codex, plus a Gemini Omni video model leak.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.